Command Netherlands 1

 usually comprised between one and three ships, which

 combat support ships and submarines.
-The squadron would work up about
+The squadron would work

 six ships per year and on average contribute to the operational